 Aptitude to maintain effective working relations with OED, employers, and other community agency personnel.

 Knowledge of community resources related to at-risk and out-of-school youth.

 Capacity to organize workload, prioritize and manage multiple tasks, in order to meet established deadlines.

-Proficient computer skills; knowledge of Microsoft Office (Word, Excel, Access, Outlook, & Case Management Software).
+Proficient computer skills and working knowledge of Microsoft Office (Word, Excel, Access, Outlook, & Case Management Software).

-Able to work as a member of a team to assure project completion.
+Able to work as a member of a team to ensure project completion.